 Instructions

-- Cook the patties until golden on each side (a few minutes each side)
+- Cook the patties until golden on each side (this should take several minutes per side).

-- Repeat the above step with the remaining patties
+- Repeat the above 2 steps with the remaining patties.

 Notes